 Lima01.jpg

-The Stanford - O’Connor Family Medicine Residency Program is the only family medicine residency sponsored by Stanford Health Care.
+The Stanford - O’Connor Family Medicine Residency Program is academically affiliated with Stanford School of Medicine.

 Resident Life

 Outside of the hospital, residents frequently spend time together.
-Social activities include regular “Block Parties,” bowling, happy hours, book club, karaoke, wine tasting, hiking, kayaking, and much more!
+Social activities include regular “Block Parties,” bowling, pickleball, book club, karaoke, wine tasting, hiking, kayaking, and much more!
 Family and friends are always welcome!